Hawk Training | Complaints Policy

 It is in everyone’s interest that complaints are resolved at the earliest possible stage.
 Many issues can be resolved informally, without the need to invoke formal procedures.
 Hawk Training will take informal concerns seriously and make every effort to resolve the matter as quickly as possible.

 There are occasions when complainants would like to raise their concerns formally.
-In those cases, Hawk Training’s formal Complaints Procedure should be invoked through the stages outlined within the procedure.
+In those cases, all formal complaints should be addressed to Director of Quality & Compliance via telephone or email 0208 891 0992/ email@example.com.

 3.0 Timeliness and Response